deanturpin/germs.dev/posts/repairs.md

 managed to break both balances so I bought a third one to build the marriage watch.
 The others I'll sell or use as spares.

+### Serial 587360
-Serial TBC -- 3603, balance is trying to start after a toot from the blower, keyless works/stem aren't engaging.
+3603, balance is trying to start after a toot from the blower, looks like it wobbles but no obvious side shake (so pivots probably intact); keyless works/stem aren't engaging.

 - [ ] Inspect keyless works
 - [ ] Service

-Serial 595600 -- marriage watch.

-- [x] Order NOS watch case
-- [x] Fit movement
-- [x] Fit silver hands -- seconds hand too tight, refitted original black
-- [ ] Trim stem -- haven't done this yet but it's good enough to wear!
+### Serial 445602
+Trying to start, sounds very unbalanced (triplets) but actually looks OK.
+Pallet fork could be gummed up.

-- [ ] Fit correct silver seconds hand
+- [ ] Service

+### Serial 998652
-Serial 998652 -- awesome forest scene case, broken fourth wheel.
+Awesome forest scene case, broken fourth wheel.

 - [x] Measure bezel: 42.6mm
 - [x] Replace fourth wheel